SHJoe123/documentation/content/creator/3d-modeling/materials.md

 > log2(n+1) x 20 Amount of materials in the scene.
 It includes materials imported as part of models.

-It's important to take into account that each material represent one draw call per objetc so it's crucial to keep the materials as minimun as possible and try to reutilize materials as much as possible doing techniques like Texture Atlases, this also is going to benefit the scene having a cohesive style between the assets of your scene.
+It's important to take into account that each material represent one draw call per object so it's crucial to keep the materials as minimun as possible and try to reutilize materials as much as possible doing techniques like Texture Atlases, this also is going to benefit the scene having a cohesive style between the assets of your scene.

 # **Material Naming**